arturPukhavy/Webwinkel/README.md

 # Webwinkel App
 This is a simple web-shop application.
 The main goal is to delve into frontend, backend and CI/CD technologies while constructing a web based end-to-end application.
-The application is deployed to Glitch-platform which provides the hosting service.
+The application is deployed to Glitch-platform which provides the hosting service: https://winkel-app.glitch.me

 ## Used technology
 * Angular: FE application